 Instead I will offer you the toolkit that these theories represent, and all the lessons I have learnt in adapting theory to real-world situations.
 Unlike many of my colleagues I still believe individual human ingenuity is always more valuable than corporate wisdom packaged as the fixed business models offered by the big consultancy firms and embedded into their software ‘solutions’.

 Read more about what I might be able to do for you by clicking the links above, or use the Home sub-menus.
 Contact me if you want to talk about how we might work together.
+My profile pages have been written to make sense to business people not necessarily experienced in the subject areas.
+These pages do not contain detailed technical discussions.

 RELATED: Read my case study on the 2016 online census project for a discussion of what can go wrong if organisations mismanage key areas of their operations and projects.